Vitamin K is essential to living a longer, healthier life

 Recommended dosage for optimal health (not recommended for children or pregnant or lactating women)

 What you should know about Vitamin K

 Vitamin K is a fat-soluble vitamin, meaning it is stored in fatty tissue in the body.
 Vitamin K is known as the clotting vitamin because without it blood would not clot.
 Studies also indicate that it helps maintain strong bones, and that a deficiency can contribute to osteoporosis.

 Vitamin K is found in dark green leafy vegetables, cereals, soybeans, and other vegetables.
 Vitamin K is also made by the bacteria that line the gastrointestinal tract.

 There are two main forms of vitamin K: phylloquinone (vitamin K1) and menaquinones (vitamins K2).
 K1 is found in dark green leafy vegetables, and makes up about 90% of the vitamin K in a typical Western diet.

-K2 makes up about 10% of the food we eat and can be obtained from meat and fermented foods like cheese and natto.
-Multivitamins contain either small amounts or no vitamin K at all.
+K2 makes up about 10% of the vitamin K in the foods we eat and can be obtained from meat and fermented foods like cheese and natto.
+Multivitamins contain either small amounts or no vitamin K2 at all.